Yellow Stream: Certificate in Attachment-Based Play Therapy

 This certificate program can be taken as a stand-alone specialized training for those wishing to explore this play intervention/modality.
-You do not require a Master’s degree to enter this program.
-However, due to the focus on specific techniques, as applied to special population/referral issues, as well as a developmental approach (understanding developmental stages as represented in play), previous training in play therapy is strongly encouraged.
+A Master’s degree in the mental health field (or enrollment in a mental health related Masters degree program) is required.
+Due to the focus on specific techniques, as applied to special population/referral issues, as well as a developmental approach (understanding developmental stages as represented in play), previous training in play therapy is recommended.

-The Certificate in Attachment-Based Play Therapy program offers 21 contact hours of approved/certified training.
-This certificate program is part of RMPTI’s fully integrated training program continuum, as it builds on the integrative approach to play therapy introduced in the Green Stream, with an emphasis on theory, techniques and applications to specific referral issues.
+The Certificate in Attachment-Based Play Therapy program offers 21 contact hours of play therapy training.
+This certificate program is part of RMPTI’s fully integrated training program continuum, as it builds on the integrative approach to play therapy introduced in the Foundation for Play Therapy: Green Stream, with an emphasis on theory, techniques and applications to specific referral issues.

 Hughes, D.A.
 (1997).
 Facilitating developmental attachment; The road to emotional recovery and behavioral change in foster and adopted children.
 Jason Aronson Inc, Northvale, NJ.

 Levy, T. M. (Ed) (2000).
 Handbook of attachment interventions.
 Academic Press, San Diego, California.